LadyCelastia/HitboxRemaster/docs/api/ScriptSignal.md

 Immediately clean and garbage collect ScriptSignal and all its children.
 ScriptSignal should be dereferenced after this operation.

 ## Private
+> Note: Private variables, methods and functions should not be used unless you know what you're doing.
 ### ScriptSignal._State
 ```lua
 ScriptSignal._State -- string